plusone-robotics/vcstool/README.rst

 What is vcstool?
 ================

-Vcstool is a version control system (VCS) tool, designed to make working with multiple repositories easier.
+Vcstool is a version control system (VCS) tool, developed by Dirk Thomas, and designed to make working with multiple repositories easier.
+This repository is the Plus One Robotics fork, which adds support for git subpaths and takes modest steps to be compatible with modern python releases.

 Note:
   This tool should not be confused with `vcstools <https://github.com/vcstools/vcstools/>`_ (with a trailing ``s``) which provides a Python API for interacting with different version control systems.